-The standards and procedures for amendments or modifications of an approved condominium subdivision shall be the same as those for site plan review in Section 8.9, with the exception that a major amendment to an approved special use permit will require a new public hearing following the standards and process in Section 8.9
+The standards and procedures for amendments or modifications of an approved condominium subdivision shall be the same as those provided in the Amendments and Modifications Section in Article 9.

 10.4.9 Fees And Performance Guarantees

 Fees and performance guarantees associated with the review and approval of a condominium subdivision application shall be consistent with the requirements in Article 12.